kashyaparun25/ResNet50-Unleashed-Mastering-CIFAR-10-Image-Recognition/README.md

 ## Appendix
 Additional resources and ancillary content related to the project are available in the repository's [appendix section](/path/to/appendix).

+## Results

+- **Neural Network:**
+  - Accuracy: 42.17%
+  - Loss: 1.64
+- **CNN:**
+  - Accuracy: 74.11%
+  - Loss: 0.73
+- **CNN with ResNet50:**
+  - Accuracy: 93.08%
+  - Loss: 0.32

+Visual comparisons and detailed performance metrics are available in the results directory.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request with your enhancements.

 ## Contact
 For any inquiries, please reach out to Arun Kashyap at hkashyap1@stevens.edu.